Monday night’s Texas Lotto jackpot worth $19 million - NewsBreak

 Monday night’s Texas Lotto jackpot worth $19 million

-HARLINGEN, Texas ( ValleyCentral ) — The Texas Lottery has drawings scheduled for Monday night in the Power Ball, Lotto Texas Extra and Texas Two Step.Brownsville resident claims $4M Mega Millions prize
+HARLINGEN, Texas ( ValleyCentral ) — The Texas Lottery has drawings scheduled for Monday night in the Power Ball, Lotto Texas Extra and Texas Two Step.1 person hits $2B Powerball jackpot, lottery officials announce

 The Power Ball annualized jackpot is estimated to be at $89 million for the Monday night drawing with an estimated cash value of $47.1 million.
 The Lotto Texas Extra jackpot is valued at $19 million with an estimated $11.5 million cash value.
 The Texas Two-Step is set at $475,000.

-Drawing for the Texas Lottery Mega Millions is scheduled for Tuesday with a prize of $354 million and an estimated cash value of $186.9 million.Palmhurst resident wins big with $1 million scratch-off lottery ticket
+Drawing for the Texas Lottery Mega Millions is scheduled for Tuesday with a prize of $354 million and an estimated cash value of $186.9 million.‘Complete shock’: Woman unknowingly drives for 2 months with $653K lottery ticket beside her

 Texas Lottery encourages players to pick up a ticket at a Texas Lottery retailer near you.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.